 Why integration funding is important

-As you would expect, there are many advantages with having direct access to a PDMP from your healthcare software:
+As you would expect, there are many advantages to direct PDMP access from your healthcare software:

 - More interoperability and integration with EHR and eRx systems